 Once the offer has been negotiated and agreed upon, we will move toward closing the transaction.
 There are many steps here and one of the most important is having the home inspected.
 The buyer hires the inspector and pays for the inspection.
 I have a number of home inspectors that I can refer to you or you might find your own licensed home inspector.
 The inspector will be looking for material defects which pose a health or safety issue to the buyer.
 The general categories of material defects include the roof, the electrical system, the furnace/heating system, plumbing, pest infestation, mold or mildew.
-Other defects may be only cosmetic.
+Other defects may only be cosmetic.

 The Important Things To Know About The Inspection:

 The inspection process takes between 2.5 and 4 hours depending on the size and complexity of the home and systems.
-The cost runs between $325 and $500 (more if larger or additional dwellings are included) and it is paid at the time of the inspection.
+The cost runs between $325 and $500 (more if larger or additional dwellings are included), and it is paid at the time of the inspection.
 It is best and recommended that all parties are present – the real estate broker and the buyer(s).

 The inspector will provide you with a report that outlines the defects he/she found with the property.
 After the inspection is done, you can: